 "SkyCam" is a project aimed at providing simultaneous wide-field observations in parallel with normal LT data taking.
 Three cameras offering different fields-of-view are currently being used: SkyCam-A is mounted on the side wall of the enclosure and gives a fish-eye view of almost the entire sky above the telescope, plus SkyCam-T and SkyCam-Z, both of which are mounted on the top ring of the telescope (shown right).
-SkyCam-T currently offers a 9 degree field-of-view (a different lens was in use prior to 22 October, 2014, which yielded a 21 deg field-of-view).
+SkyCam-T currently offers a roughly 20 degree field-of-view.
+(There have been several iterations of optical layout in this camera: Up until 22 October 2014 it had a 21° FOV, from then until Jan 2019 the FOV was 9° and since Jan 2019 the latest detector has a 24×16° field.)
 SkyCam-Z is housed within an Orion AG8 telescope to give are finer resolution though smaller 1 deg field of view.
 At any given time, SkyCams T and Z therefore image whatever field is being observed by the primary science instruments on the back-end of the telescope.

 All data taken with SkyCam-A and SkyCam-T are immediately public to all and may be used for any non-commercial scientific or educational purpose.
 Data taken with SkyCam-Z remain proprietary.
 Please contact the LT group if you require access to these data.